Algorithmic Culture—IN PUBLIC BETA MODE

 In short, comparisons can be made with the algorithm and its exponential contribution to the world, particularly in a symbiotic essence or continuation.

-Algorithms have existed in innumerable formulae since the Babylonian empire, but no algorithm has arguably had a transformative effect on society as the one employed by Google.
-Invented by Larry Page in 1998 for use in Google’s Internet search engine, the PageRank algorithm is the seed at the root of this current culture, having allowed for the accumulation and the instant accessibility of boundless data.
-It should also be noted that other algorithms are also being incorporated for the precision of digital tools in this computerized age to expedite and acquire what has been described as the most valuable commodity on earth: data.
+Innumerable algorithmic formulae have existed since the Babylonian empire, but no algorithm has had a transformative effect on society as the one employed by Google.
+Invented by Larry Page in 1998 for use in Google’s Internet search engine, the PageRank algorithm is the seed at the root of this our current culture, having allowed for the accumulation and the instant accessibility of boundless content and data.
+It should also be noted that other algorithms are being incorporated for the precision of digital tools in this computerized age to expedite and acquire what has been described as the most valuable commodity on earth: data.

 When commenting on the affects of today’s hyper-digitized society, writer, artist and cultural critic Douglas Coupland once remarked, “I miss my pre-Internet brain.”
 Having arrived in various stages since the 50s, the modern realization of the Internet (in its more commercial form) was mostly accelerated by Google’s search engine at or near the turn of this century.
 Seemingly parlayed into every aspect of society with its data-driven ambitions, Google has even entered into lexicography as its own term; to “Google” something has entered everyday vernacular and is now defined as a verb and not the quantifiable term from which it was derived–googol.

-The Internet age—or perhaps more precisely, the Algorithmic Age and the Algorithmic Culture it has produced—is both exciting and perhaps threatening as it moves in stride with an ostensibly contented society towards a great unknown.
+The Internet age—or perhaps more precisely, the Algorithmic Age and the Algorithmic Culture it has produced—is both exciting and threatening as it moves in stride with an ostensibly contented society towards a great unknown.
 With ready-to-serve ubiquity, the almighty algorithm surrenders over to our day-to-day lives whereby many are persistently caressed if not charmed by its efficacy and swayed by its suggestive interpretations, categorizations, and conveniences.
-But for all its gains there is arguably a distinctive loss, characterized by sociological and behavioural changes, data mining and privacy, and many other growing concerns, including the falsity of information and its dissemination.
+But for all its gains there is arguably a distinctive loss characterized by sociological and behavioral changes, data mining and privacy concerns, and many other future unknowable precursors including, the falsity of information and its dissemination.

 Looking to contribute?
 Please note, we are always looking for submissions.
 All submissions (abstracts and full-articles) are reviewed; however, well-researched news articles and journal entries, preferably from persons whose topics align with their professional fields are more favorably desired.
 Please submit abstracts to [email protected]